GAC: Stabilizing Asynchronous RL Training for LLMs via Gradient Alignment Control: Introduction

 \section{Introduction}

 Reinforcement learning (RL) provides a principled framework for optimizing large language models (LLMs) as decision-makers, where text generation is modeled as a sequence of actions and learning is driven by feedback on complete responses rather than token-level supervision~\citep{zhang2025surveyreinforcementlearninglarge,wang2025reinforcementlearningenhancedllms}.
-Unlike supervised pretraining, RL enables LLMs to learn from delayed, outcome-based signals—such as human preferences, task success, or correctness—allowing models to improve behaviors that are difficult or impossible to specify with static annotations.
-In modern alignment pipelines, policy-gradient methods such as Group Relative Policy Optimization (GRPO)~\citep{shao2024deepseekmath} train an LLM by sampling multiple candidate responses to the same prompt and reinforcing those that achieve higher relative reward within the group, thereby directly optimizing response-level quality and reasoning performance.
-This RL-based fine-tuning paradigm has become central to aligning LLMs with human intent, improving mathematical and logical reasoning, and adapting pretrained models to complex, open-ended tasks where explicit supervision is unavailable or insufficient~\citep{feng2025group}.
+In modern alignment pipelines, policy-gradient methods such as Group Relative Policy Optimization (GRPO)~\citep{shao2024deepseekmath} train an LLM by sampling multiple candidate responses to the same prompt and reinforcing those that achieve higher relative reward within the group, directly optimizing response-level quality and reasoning performance.
+This RL-based fine-tuning paradigm has become central to aligning LLMs with human intent, improving mathematical and logical reasoning, and adapting pretrained models to complex, open-ended tasks~\citep{feng2025group}.